Does Term Life Insurance Have a Cash Value?

 Whole Life Insurance Policies

-Typically, if you have an entire life insurance policy, we do not recommend a partial withdrawal because insurance companies will often decrease your death benefit by a more significant proportion than you withdraw.
+Typically, suppose you have an entire life insurance policy.
+In that case, we do not recommend a partial withdrawal because insurance companies will often decrease your death benefit by a more significant proportion than you withdraw.
 If it’s too big, you may also want to consider a life insurance payout or surrender the plan.

 Death Benefit and Paid-up Additions

-You may be able to raise the amount available to your recipients if you have a substantial cash value but do not require it.
-This choice is not necessarily open because you’re going to need to check with your provider, so it’s a convenient way to guarantee that your family doesn’t just risk the cash value you’ve grown over time.
+If you have a substantial cash value but do not require it, you may be able to raise the amount available to your recipients.
+This choice is not necessarily open because you’ll need to check with your provider, but it’s a convenient way to guarantee that your family doesn’t just risk the cash value you’ve grown over time.

 Analogously, you can use any premiums you earn to buy paid-up supplements if you have a qualified whole-life insurance scheme from a joint insurer.
 As you raise the plan’s cash value and death payout but do not have recurring premiums, purchasing paid-up extensions is close to having a cheap single-premium life insurance policy.

-Lastly, in purchasing paid-up upgrades, there are no clinical exams or underwriting formalities included so that you can enhance your protection even if you are ill.
+Lastly, when purchasing paid-up upgrades, there are no clinical exams or underwriting formalities included, so you can enhance your protection even if you are ill.

 Jason Martin